-As a soloist, Znaider works regularly with the world’s leading orchestras.
-Highlights of the coming season include performances with The Tonkünstler Orchestra under Andrés Orozco-Estrada, Vienna Philharmonic and Cleveland Orchestra with Franz Welser-Möst, LA Phiharmonic with Andrey Boreyko, Orchestre de la Suisse Romande with Neeme Järvi and Staatskapelle Dresden with Christian Thielemann.
-In addition Znaider will also undertake European tours with both the SWR Sinfonieorchester under Stéphane Denève, and Vienna Symphony Orchestra with Philippe Jordan, as well as a world tour with the Gewandhaus Orchestra covering cities such as Leipzig, Vienna, Houston, Washington, Boston and New York.
-In recital and chamber music Znaider appears at all the major concert halls.
+As soloist, Znaider continues to perform regularly with the world’s leading orchestras.
+Highlights of the coming season include performances with the Vienna Philharmonic, Bayerischer Rundfunk and Cleveland Orchestras with Franz Welser-Möst, a return to the Los Angeles Philharmonic with Andrey Boreyko, and the Staatskapelle Dresden with Christian Thielemann.
+In addition, Znaider undertakes European tours with both the SWR Sinfonieorchester under Stéphane Denève, and the Vienna Symphony Orchestra with Philippe Jordan, as well as a world tour with the Gewandhaus Orchestra and Ricardo Chailly, performing in Leipzig, Vienna, Houston, Washington, Boston and New York.
+In recital and chamber music, Znaider has appeared at all the major concert halls worldwide.

-His latest recording for RCA Red Seal is the Elgar’s ‘Violin Concerto in B minor, Op.
-61’ with the late Sir Colin Davis and the Staatskapelle Dresden.
-His award winning recordings of the Brahms’ ‘Violin Concerto in D major, Op.
+Recording highlights of recent years are his Elgar ‘Violin Concerto in B minor, Op.
+61’ with the late Sir Colin Davis and the Staatskapelle Dresden, award winning recordings of the Brahms’ ‘Violin Concerto in D major, Op.
 77’ and Korngold’s ‘Violin Concerto in D major, Op.
-35’ with the Vienna Philharmonic and Valery Gergiev, the Beethoven’s ‘Violin Concerto in D major, Op.
+35’ with the Vienna Philharmonic and Valery Gergiev, the Beethoven ‘Violin Concerto in D major, Op.
 61’ and Mendelssohn’s ‘Violin Concerto in E minor, Op.
 64’ with Zubin Mehta and the Israel Philharmonic and Prokofiev’s ‘Violin Concerto No. 2 in G minor, Op.
-63’ and Glazunov’s ‘Violin Concerto in A minor, Op.
-82’ with Mariss Jansons and the Bayerische Rundfunk have all been greeted with great critical acclaim, as was his release of the complete works for violin and piano of Johannes Brahms with Yefim Bronfman.
-For EMI Classics he has recorded the Mozart Piano Trios with Daniel Barenboim and the Nielsen and Bruch Concertos with the London Philharmonic Orchestra.
+63’ together with Glazunov’s ‘Violin Concerto in A minor, Op.
+82’ with Mariss Jansons and the Bayerischer Rundfunk.
+He has also recorded the complete works for violin and piano of Johannes Brahms with Yefim Bronfman.